 Drain any remaining water.

-While you don’t necessarily need to soak the beans first, it will cut down on cooking time.
+While you don’t necessarily need to soak the beans first when cooking an Instant Pot or pressure cooker, it will cut down on cooking time.

 You’ll need 3 cups of water for every cup of dried beans.